CARE INSTRUCTIONS

 Waxed Canvas

 Our waxed canvas fabric is made using duck canvas.
 The difference?
 The cotton yarns of the duck canvas have been impregnated with wax to make waxed canvas.
-That makes our waxed canvas is just as strong as duck canvas, with an added layer of protection against water, wind, or whatever weather you find yourself in.
+That means our waxed canvas is just as strong as duck canvas, with an added layer of protection against water, wind, or whatever weather you find yourself in.

 Waxed canvas products can be used for months (and even years) without maintenance.
 As needed, spot clean using cold water and mild detergent.
 Avoid machine washing and hang to dry.
 After long periods of use, you can re-wax using a natural fabric wax to maintain its weather resistance.